Size: 155.956 x 66.294 mm

-The United States five dollar bill or fiver ($5) is a denomination of United States currency.
-The $5 bill currently features U.S. President Abraham Lincoln's portrait on the front and the Lincoln Memorial on the back.
-All $5 bills issued today are Federal Reserve Notes.
+The United States five dollar bill or fiver is a denomination of United States currency.
+The 5 dollar bill currently features U.S. President Abraham Lincoln's portrait on the front and the Lincoln Memorial on the back.
+All $5 notes issued today are Federal Reserve Notes.
 Five dollar bills are delivered by Federal Reserve Banks in red straps.

-There are two watermarks on the redesigned $5 bill.
+There are two watermarks on the redesigned 5 dollar bill.
 A large numeral 5 watermark is located to the right of the portrait, replacing the previous portrait watermark of President Abraham Lincoln found on older design $5 bills.
 Its location is highlighted by a blank window incorporated into the background design.
-A second watermark — a column of three smaller 5s — has been added to the $5 bill design and is positioned to the left of the portrait.
+A second watermark — a column of three smaller 5s — has been added to the new five dollar bill design and is positioned to the left of the portrait.
 Hold your bill to light and look for these two watermarks.

 The embedded security thread, which is located to the left of the portrait on older-design $5 bills, has moved to the right of the portrait on the redesigned $5 bill.
 Hold your bill to light and look for the embedded security thread.
 The letters USA followed by the numeral 5 in an alternating pattern are visible along the thread.
 The security thread glows blue when illuminated by ultraviolet light.